miclgael/uses/README.md

 ![Alfred App](scribbles/uses-alfred.png)

-- I am a recent Alfred convert, and paid for the upgrade.
+- I am a recent [Alfred](https://www.alfredapp.com/) convert, and paid for the powerpack.
-- I use Notion for my todos and notes.
-I used to iaWriter, or evernote.
+- I use [Notion](http://notion.so/) for my todos, notes.
+I used to use [iaWriter](https://ia.net/writer).

-- I use Carbon Copy Cloner for backups and setups
+- I use [Carbon Copy Cloner](https://bombich.com/download) for backups and setups

 ## Design Apps